open-telemetry/opentelemetry-specification/specification/glossary.md

 ## (Telemetry) Library

-Denotes the actual *OpenTelemetry* (or API-compatible) library in use.
+Denotes the library that implements the *OpenTelemetry API*.

 See [Library resource semantic conventions](data-resource-semantic-conventions.md#library)